mstiri/eks-cluster/README.md

 - ExternalDNS addon

 To test the cluster, an app (podinfo) is deployed to make sure the cluster and the different addons (Ingress Controller, CertManager and ExternalDNS) are working as expected.

+Optionally, [kube-cert-acm](https://github.com/mstiri/kube-cert-acm) can be enabled and installed on the cluster.